james-spears/alpha/k8s/k8s.md

     broker-76d497b7-mcthj   1/1     Running   0          80s
     rdms                    1/1     Running   0          6m40s
     ```
-    (*Notice we are creating a deplyment here instead of a pod.
+    (*Notice we are creating a deployment here instead of a pod.
 The difference is that we have a restart policy associated with the broker container.
 A single container, with no restart or replication policy can be run as a pod.
 But a pod + restart/replication policy is called combined in what you would call a deployment.*)

     * In order to create the broker service (making the broker pod available to the outside world), from project directory type:
     ```